metio/terraform-provider-k8s/docs/data-sources/sns_services_k8s_aws_subscription_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) SubscriptionSpec defines the desired state of Subscription.A wrapper type for the attributes of an Amazon SNS subscription. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) SubscriptionSpec defines the desired state of Subscription.
+A wrapper type for the attributes of an Amazon SNS subscription. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only